An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Introduction

 \section{Introduction}

-Recent years have witnessed an extensive research in topological based method to analyze and study data \cite{carlsson2009topology,carlsson2008persistent}.
-The popularity of topological based techniques seem to be coming from the generality and the robustness of the these techniques and their applicability to a wide range of areas.
-The \textit{Reeb graph} \cite{Reeb1946} has been one of the most successful topological tools in the data analysis and data understanding.
-The Reeb graph is a data structure associated to a scalar function defined on a manifold.
+Recent years have witnessed extensive research in topology-based methods to analyze and study data~\cites{carlsson2009topology, carlsson2008persistent}.
+The popularity of topology-based techniques comes from the generality and the robustness of the techniques and their applicability to a wide range of areas.
+The \textit{Reeb graph}~\cite{Reeb1946} has been one of the most successful topological tools in data analysis and data understanding.
+The Reeb graph is a data structure associated with a scalar function defined on a manifold.
 It gives an efficient topological summary for the manifold by encoding the evolution of the connectivity of its level sets.
-Reeb graphs, and their loop-less version, contour trees \cite{boyell1963hybrid}, are of fundamental importance in computational topology, geometric processing, image processing, computer graphics, and more recently, data analysis and visualization.
-Examples of Reeb graph applications include quadrangulation~\cite{hetroy2003topological}, shape understanding~\cite{attene2003shape}, surface understanding and data simplification~\cite{biasotti2000extended}, parametrization~\cite{patane2004graph,zhang2005feature}, segmentation~\cite{werghi2006functional}, animation~\cite{kanongchaiyos2000articulated}, feature detection~\cite{takahashi2004topological}, data reduction and simplification~\cite{carr2004simplifying,rosen2017using}, image processing~\cite{kweon1994extracting}, visualization of isosurfaces~\cite{bajaj1997contour} and many others.
+Reeb graphs, and their loop-less version, contour trees~\cite{boyell1963hybrid}, are of fundamental importance in computational topology, geometric processing, image processing, computer graphics, and more recently, data analysis and visualization.
+Examples of Reeb graph applications include quadrangulation~\cite{hetroy2003topological}, shape understanding~\cite{attene2003shape}, surface understanding and data simplification~\cite{biasotti2000extended}, parametrization~\cites{patane2004graph, zhang2005feature}, segmentation~\cite{werghi2006functional}, animation~\cite{kanongchaiyos2000articulated}, feature detection~\cite{takahashi2004topological}, data reduction and simplification~\cites{carr2004simplifying, rosen2017using}, image processing~\cite{kweon1994extracting}, visualization of isosurfaces~\cite{bajaj1997contour} and many others.